 In addition to support from your supervisor, we aim to ensure that you are well supported in your chosen role while volunteering with Inclusion Melbourne.

-All volunteers except for Community Visitors are expected to attend a mandatory Induction & Refresher Training half day session.
+All volunteers except for Community Visitors are expected to attend an Induction & Refresher Training half day session.